CMCC-Foundation/OceanAnalyticsLab/README.md

 New algorithms can be implemented in new methods with their specific interface for the inputs and outputs.

-The mockup method can generally be considered as a convenient baseline for a new implementation, which will have its own input parameters, access and download of the input data, processing, and output preparation.
+The mockup method can generally be considered as a convenient baseline for a new implementation, which will have its own input parameters, download of input data, processing, and output preparation.

 To ease the following integration between interface/s and method/s, the recommended best practice consists in implementing also a corresponding new mockup method which implement the new input/output interface, without actual actions